 How to tenderize beef strips for stir fry

 Believe me, l’ve tried quite a few times before l could be happy that the beef was as tender as the one in restaurants.
-The first time l made this dish it was a complete desaster, the noodles, broccoli and sauce were pure perfection, yet the beef was far from tender: chewy, hard, unedible.
+The first time l made this dish it was a complete disaster, the noodles, broccoli and sauce were pure perfection, yet the beef was far from tender: chewy, hard, inedible.
 So what was l doing wrong?

 Well, l stupidly expected to throw the beef strips in the pan and get them out tender and juicy.
 It doesn’t work quite like that.
 What works best is to use a meat tenderizer (or a good old rolling pin) and bash the meat really well until it’s nearly flat.
 Make sure the strips are small, so they can cook faster.